b. Jesse Lorenzo Belvin, 15th December 1932, Texarkana, Texas, U.S.A.

 The Shields recorded 'You Cheated', which charted in 1958.

 Jesse's wife, called Jo Anne, then took over the reigns of his career, a woman who was a competent songwriter in her own right.

 just jesse belvin - 1959 / the casual jesse belvin - 1959

 Jo Anne relocated Jesse to RCA Records, and in 1959 he charted with the song 'Guess Who'.

 His first album 'Just Jesse' was completed that year, and RCA had plans to turn Jesse into the next Nat King Cole or Billy Eckstine, to make him more acceptable to White audiences.

 Jesse went under the nickname of 'Mr Easy', releasing an album of the same name, however, Jesse was not to see this release of his final finished product.

-Tragedy struck in February 1960, when Jesse and Anne were killed, shortly after finishing a performance in Little Rock, Arizona, following a performance on a bill with Sam Cooke, Jackie Wilson, and Marv Johnson, in a head on car accident.
+Tragedy struck in February 1960, when Jesse and Jo Anne were killed, shortly after finishing a performance in Hope, Arkansas, following a performance on a bill with Sam Cooke, Jackie Wilson, and Marv Johnson, in a head on car accident.